David Attie: Photographic career

 When Bobby Fischer arrived for his August 10, 1971 portrait session with Attie—a cover shoot for the March, 1972 issue of Amerika Magazine that was originally assigned to Richard Avedon, whom Fischer rejected because of his work as a fashion photographer—the eccentric chess master believed he looked unshaven and asked Attie to shave him.
 Attie obliged, and an 8mm home movie of the proceedings, shot by Attie's wife Dotty, was recently found by the family.

-In addition to his own work, Attie taught courses at Brodovitch's Design Laboratory in the 1960s, and at both the School of Visual Arts and The New School in the 1970's and '80s.
+In addition to his own work, Attie taught courses at Brodovitch's Design Laboratory in the 1960s, and at both the School of Visual Arts and The New School in the 1970s and '80s.
 He was also a Specialist-Lecturer at the U.S. Government exhibit "Photography USA" in Bucharest in 1974.

 While a number of Attie's portraits are in the Smithsonian's National Portrait Gallery and his work is in the collection of the Museum of Modern Art, for some years after his passing, his work was not widely seen.
 In the past handful of years, however, Attie's work has experienced a significant revival.
-In 2014, New York Magazine published some of his previously-unseen portraits of Capote from 1958, as well as a 1959 portrait of pioneering Brill Building songwriters Jerry Leiber and Mike Stoller, which was originally shot for Vogue.
+In 2014, New York Magazine published some of his previously unseen portraits of Capote from 1958, as well as a 1959 portrait of pioneering Brill Building songwriters Jerry Leiber and Mike Stoller, which was originally shot for Vogue.
 Then a small selection of his music-related portraits became available through the online gallery Rock Paper Photo.
 Then a much broader selection of his work became available through Getty Images, leading to its publication in magazines and books around the world.

 Attie's work has appeared in a number of recent documentaries as well.
 His Hansberry portraits appear in Netflix's acclaimed 2015 Nina Simone documentary What Happened, Miss Simone?, in the Oscar-nominated 2016 James Baldwin documentary I Am Not Your Negro, and in director Tracy Strain's 2018 American Masters documentary about Hansberry herself, "Sighted Eyes/Feeling Heart."
-His Leiber and Stoller portraits appear in HBO’s 2018 documentary “Elvis Presley: The Searcher.”
-His 1969 studio portraits of The Band appear in Daniel Roher's Robbie Robertson documentary Once Were Brothers: Robbie Robertson and The Band, as well as having their own four-page spread in Harvey Kubernik and Ken Kubernik’s “The Story of the Band: From Big Pink to The Last Waltz” (Sterling Publishing, 2018).
+His Leiber and Stoller portraits appear in HBO's 2018 documentary “Elvis Presley: The Searcher.”
+His 1969 studio portraits of The Band appear in Daniel Roher's Robbie Robertson documentary Once Were Brothers: Robbie Robertson and The Band, as well as having their own four-page spread in Harvey Kubernik and Ken Kubernik's “The Story of the Band: From Big Pink to The Last Waltz” (Sterling Publishing, 2018).